The Man from Niger

-The Man from Niger or Forbidden Love (French: L'homme du Niger) is a 1940 French drama film directed by Jacques de Baroncelli and starring Victor Francen, Jacques Dumesnil and Annie Ducaux.
+The Man from Niger or Forbidden Love (French: L'homme du Niger) is a 1940 French drama film, directed by Jacques de Baroncelli and starring Victor Francen, Jacques Dumesnil and Annie Ducaux.
 It is set in the French colonial empire.

-The film's sets were designed by the art director Guy de Gastyne and Robert Gys.
 It was shot at the Saint-Maurice Studios in Paris and on location in Mali, then known as French Sudan.
+The film's sets were designed by the art director Guy de Gastyne and Robert Gys. the story was adapted from work by Jean Paillard.

+Synopsis

+The plot is centered around a colonial officer (Victor Francen), who is stationed in French West Africa and needs to build a dam in order to enrich the local soil.
+He catches leprosy and has to say goodbye to his love interest.